MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Cdn/v1.0.6/Get-AzureRmCdnProfileSsoUrl.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmCdnProfileSsoUrl** cmdlet gets the single sign-on URL of the azure_2 Content Delivery Network (CDN) profile.
+The **Get-AzureRmCdnProfileSsoUrl** cmdlet gets the single sign-on URL of the Azure Content Delivery Network (CDN) profile.
 This URL lets users conntect to a supplementary portal and use additional features of  CDN.

 ## EXAMPLES